RepoForks/SearchableSpinner-1/README.md

 # SearchableSpinner
-Fully Searchable Spiner Dialog: This is just one thing I did so I could blow through a project at my PPA.
+Fully Searchable Spiner Dialog: This is just one library I forked and modified a lot so I could blow through a project at my PPA.
 Meh 🤷🏿‍♂🤷🏿‍♂🤷🏿‍♂🤷🏿‍♂

 <img src="Screens/SCREEN1.png" width="250" />
 <img src="Screens/SCREEN2.png" width="250" />